10xjava-dev/10xjava-dev.github.io/index.markdown

 ### Contributors

-Let us know if you'd like to contribute - we want to ensure fareness in contribution licencing and dealing with any (we hope) royalites
+Let us know if you'd like to contribute

+We want to ensure fareness in contribution licencing and dealing with any (we hope) royalites

 **Your name here!**